HatsuneMikuV/SHSegmentedControlTableView/README.md

 # 使用 Cocoapods 导入
-SwipeTableView is available on [CocoaPods](http://cocoapods.org).
+SHSegmentedControl is available on [CocoaPods](http://cocoapods.org).
 Add the following to your Podfile:

 ```ruby
 pod 'SHSegmentedControl', '~> 1.0.2'